 The Student Handbook is distributed by the Associate Dean of Student Services to help students familiarize themselves with College policies and procedures.
 However, it is not the official statement of the College's policies and procedures and is subject to change without notice.
-The Planner portion of the Handbook allows students to manage their time effectively, and balance their busy schedules.

-Information about student life, student activities, clubs and organizations, campus security, and campus rules and regulations, can be found in the Student Handbook, which can be accessed at www.hccc.edu/handbook.
+Information about student life, student activities, clubs and organizations, campus security, and campus rules and regulations, can be found in the Student Handbook, which can be accessed at www.hccc.edu/student-success/student-handbook.html